Freespirits/Freespirits/README.md

 ## Updating integrations

 - **Daily Briefing**: The front end calls `/api/briefing`, which in turn invokes Cloudflare's `@cf/meta/llama-3-8b-instruct` model.
 Adjust the prompt in `functions/api/briefing.js` or point it at a different [Cloudflare AI model](https://developers.cloudflare.com/workers-ai/models/) by changing the endpoint path.
+- **Midjourney deck**: Configure `MIDJOURNEY_PROXY_URL` to point at your Midjourney proxy.
+Pages Functions expose `/api/midjourney/*` as a CORS-enabled pass-through so the embedded Lobe Midjourney UI can route imagine/upscale calls securely.
+Hit `/api/midjourney/status` to confirm the proxy is reachable—responses include a summarized payload from `/mj`.
 - **Contact form**: Replace `YOUR_UNIQUE_FORMSPREE_ENDPOINT` in `public/contact.html` with the endpoint provided by Formspree (or swap in your preferred provider).

 ## Notes